 Below is Humboldt in later life in his library:

-In the late eighteen century, scientific dogmas about nature began to change.
+In the late eighteenth century, scientific dogmas about nature began to change.
 Humboldt’s passionate goal at that time was to undo what he called the ‘Gordian knot of the process of life.’
-It was during his visit to his brother, who now married, has settled 150 miles from Berlin in a small place, Jena, that was fifteen miles away from Weimar, the state capital, and the home of Johann Wolfgang von Goethe, that Humboldt met Germany’s greatest poet.
-A young man, Alexander, ignited in Goethe a spark that was missing in then middle-aged, Goethe’s life.
+It was during a visit to his brother, who was now married and had settled 150 miles from Berlin in a small place, Jena, fifteen miles away from Weimar, the state capital, and the home of Johann Wolfgang von Goethe, that Humboldt met Germany’s greatest poet.
+A young man, Alexander, ignited in Goethe a spark that was missing in the then middle-aged Goethe’s life.
 They discussed their ideas about nature and walked and dined together, and conducted experiments.
-One of their contemporaries said, that in Weimar ‘the brightest minds came together like the sunrays in a magnifying glass.’
+One of their contemporaries said that in Weimar ‘the brightest minds came together like the sunrays in a magnifying glass.’

 The picture below shows a discussion between Schiller, Goethe and the two Humboldt brothers in Weimar: